-Here at Mid-State Basement Systems, basement waterproofing is our specialty.
-Since 2019, we've fixed thousands of leaky, wet, damp and musty basements in Greater Columbus.
-We've built a strong reputation in Ohio for being the best waterproofing company and we always strive to be better than the rest.
+Here at Mid-State Basement Systems, basement waterproofing throughout Ohio is our specialty.
+We have the perfect solution for your leaky, wet, damp and musty basement.
+We've built a strong reputation in Central, Northwest, and Southeast Ohio for being the best waterproofing company and we always strive to be better than the rest.

 We help keep basements dry using our own quality, patented products, such as the TripleSafe sump pump, WaterGuard drainage system and SaniDry dehumidifier.
 Our waterproofing systems are installed by certified specialists and come with a transferable, lifetime warranty.

-If you have a water problem in your basement in Delaware, Westerville, Marysville, or the nearby areas, we can help.
+If you have a water problem in your basement in Columbus, Delaware, Westerville, Lima, Chillicothe, Mansfield, or the nearby areas in Central, Northwest, and Southeast Ohio, we can help.
 Call us or click below to request a no-obligation inspection and free estimate today.
 We want to help you make your basement dry all the time!